ghurley/newton/README.md

 I'm surprised to see all the trig functions (and satan!) which I don't invoke directly so they may all come from the `cmplx.Abs()`.
 Even if I managed to get rid of all of that slowness, the runtime.(\*mcentral).grow would still make this implementation slower than the JS version.
-According to my "research" (a 10 second perusal of Google search results) grow is memory/heap allocation.
-The fact that there is no listing for `sweep` at least means that I don't need to fight the GC.
-Still, 270ms for memory allocation is insane.
-Maybe I should preallocate a fixed size array of `color.RGBA`s instead of creating and returning them one at a time.